Brexit – is your business data compliance ready?

 With the latest ‘Brexit Deadline’ of 31 October 2019 now passed, the UK is playing a waiting game around when, and if, we will leave the European Union.

-Add to the mix that the possibility of the UK leaving the EU with ‘no-deal’ is still real, then your business needs to be aware of and prepare for the actions you could need to take to remain data compliant.
+Add to the mix that the possibility of the UK leaving the EU with ‘no-deal’ is still real.
+Your business needs to be aware of and prepare for the actions you could need to take to remain data compliant.

 1. Flow of personal data across borders